• Skip to main content

 Close-up of cup of chai.

-Top tips to making the best chai
+Top tips for making the best chai

 • Use whole spices: Use whole spices instead of ground spices.
 And for added flavor, slightly crush them using a rolling pin before making chai.